dmsk-ufrj/hcai-gs/appendix_corpus.md

 # Appendix A — Corpus of 103 Papers (Paper 1)

-This appendix lists all papers included in the systematic literature review reported in Paper 1 of the HCAI Global South research project.
+This appendix lists all papers included in the systematic literature review reported in Human-Centered AI in the Global South: A Brief Survey of Concepts, Methods, and Domains.
-Papers were retrieved via [Lens.org](https://lens.org) and filtered through a two-cycle inductive coding protocol (n = 103 of 127 screened).
+Papers were retrieved via [Lens.org](https://lens.org) and filtered through a two-cycle inductive coding protocol (n = 103).

 **RQ coverage key:** RQ1 = Conceptualisation · RQ2 = Methods · RQ3 = Domains · RQ4 = Future Agenda